Benchmarking quantum machine learning kernel training for classification tasks: Experimental setting

 \subsubsection{Classical baseline models}

 To set a reference with respect to classification performance using quantum kernel methods, we consider a set of classical machine learning counterparts.

-For this purpose we take classical SVMs with the use of \emph{linear}, \emph{polynomial}, and \emph{Radial Basis Function (RBF)} kernels to target the same classification benchmark.
-We also include a Logistic Regression classifier for additional reference.
-Both, the logistic classifier and the linear kernel SVM operate in the original feature space, and are limited to the generation of linear decision boundaries.
-Polynomial and RBF kernels are able to produce non-linear decisions in the induced feature spaces, as described in Section \ref{subsec:kernel_methods}.
-For polynomial kernels, the dimensionality of the induced space is known to be in the order of $\binom{n}{k} = \frac{n!}{k!(n-k)!}$, where \emph{n} is the original data dimension, and \emph{k} the degree of the polynomial.
+For this purpose, we take classical SVMs with the use of \textit{linear}, \textit{polynomial}, and \textit{Radial Basis Function (RBF)} kernels to target the same classification benchmark.
+We also include a Logistic Regression (LR) classifier for additional reference.
+Both, the logistic classifier and the linear kernel SVM operate in the original feature space and are limited to the generation of linear decision boundaries.
+Polynomial and RBF kernels are able to produce non-linear decisions in the induced feature space, as described in Section \ref{subsec:kernel_methods}.
+For polynomial kernels, it is well-established that the dimensionality of the induced space is of order $\binom{n}{k} = \frac{n!}{k!(n-k)!}$, where \textit{n} is the original data dimension, and \textit{k} is the degree of the polynomial.
 We shall consider this result when choosing the specific degree of the polynomial for each dataset.
-RBF-kernels can map data up to infinite-dimensional feature spaces.
-In practice, however, the effective dimension in this case is limited by number of available training samples \emph{m} \cite{bishop2007}.
+RBF-kernels can theoretically map data up to infinite-dimensional feature spaces.
+However, in practice, the effective dimension is constrained by the number of available training samples \textit{m} \cite{bishop2007}.